parasagrawal71/Web-and-Mobile-App-Development-HandBook/React and Redux/React Udemy Course/React Udemy Course (NOTES).md

 	- If an action object gets returned, it must have a type.
 	- If an action object gets returned, it can optionally have a 'payload'.

-* Check Fig1 in diagrams folder - This shows how redux-thunk can return a function or an action.
+* Check Fig1 in diagrams folder inside this folder - This shows how redux-thunk can return a function or an action.

 * __Rules of Reducers__:-
 	- Must return any value besides 'undefined'